withastro/docs/src/pages/island-architecture.md

 This wanting exploitation of new features have given way for another influx of new libraries, frameworks, tooling and a whole suite of new methods of writing JS.

 We are now experiencing new tools in the ecosystem that feature ESM as defaults.

 By doing so we can take full advantage of unbundled developer environments, allowing for projects to start-up in the tens of milliseconds, instead of whole seconds and full minutes.

 Using ESM in the Browser, tools can build once and cache forever.
 Tree-shaking and code optimisations can occur, more frequently and with greater efficacy.
 Reducing massive bundle sizes down to a few hundred Kilobytes.

 Tools like [Snowpack](https://www.snowpack.dev/) and [Vite](https://vitejs.dev/) introduce an whole new experience that developers were previously denied in their development process and that is speed.

 With cut-edge DX features like [HMR](https://npm.io/package/esm-hmr) has quickly became the industry de facto, and build times reduced by a factor of 100x.

-This new generation of build tools in an ESM era is extremely encouraging for web developers.
+This new generation of ESM tools is extremely encouraging for web developers.

 ## A Brave New World